verestv/Data_Engineering/hw4_cassandra/readme.md

 ## Note about Queries 2, 4 and 5

 Queries 2, 4 and 5 use `SUM()` and `GROUP BY` correctly in CQL, but Cassandra cannot sort aggregated values with `ORDER BY total_spend` or `ORDER BY total_clicks`.
 Because of that, these queries are run in `cqlsh` to aggregate the results, and then the output is sorted outside CQL using bash (`sort`) to show the real top 5 / top 10.
-This is a Cassandra limitation, not a problem with the dataset. [cite:20]